Updated: Apr 26, 2019

-Here’s just one example of how failing to research a keyword is one of those SEO mistakes that can really harm your content strategy:
+Here’s just one example of how failing to research a keyword is one of those SEO mistakes that can really harm your content marketing strategy:

 Say you’re a marketer working for a coffee shop located close to a hospital, and you decide to create a new web page targeting the keyword “Coffee for Doctors.”
 You spend a bunch of time coming up with the perfect content that describes why coffee makes life better for MDs and why your coffee shop is proud to service the medical industry.
 Once it’s published, you share it on all your social media pages, but then—after the first few clicks from Facebook have fizzled out—no one shows up to the party.
 “Why is no one reading my perfect material?!”

 Unfortunately, no one is reading it because no one can find it.
 More importantly, no one is looking for it.
 While your idea to target “coffee for doctors” was a nice starting point, a quick search for the phrase would reveal no ads, which is usually a good indicator that it’s not a high-volume term.
 Google trends and Keyword Planner show no data for the term, either:

 In this case, targeting the medical institution down the street through optimizing your site for “near me” searches might be a better strategy.
 I think you’d be better off focusing your new content efforts on the trendy “cold brew” topic, instead:

 4. Focusing on Link-Building

 Link-building isn't really considered an on-page SEO tactic, but it's still worth mentioning because a lot of writers get caught up in this practice for the wrong reasons.